rpilker/lerna-templater/README.md

 # lerna-templater
-Generates Package from Template for a Lerna Monoreposy
+Generates Package from Template for a Lerna Monorepo